Michael-Joseph-Ellis/Michael-Joseph-Ellis.github.io/README.md

 ## Overview

 This portfolio website serves as a platform to display my work and achievements.
-It includes sections about me, my projects, skills, and contact information, providing a comprehensive view of my professional profile.
+It includes sections about me, my current projects, and contact information, providing a comprehensive view of my professional profile.

 ### Features

 - **Home Page**: An introduction to who I am and what I do.
-- **Projects**: Detailed descriptions of various projects I've worked on, including technical details and significance.
+- **About**: Detailed descriptions of various hobbies, interests and other things about me and my life.
-- **Skills**: A summary of the skills I've acquired over time.
+- **Experience**: A summary of the professional work and projects I've acquired/done over time.
-- **Contact**: Information on how to get in touch with me.
+- **Education**: WIP

 ## Sections